VentGrey/Camel/README.md

 - :warning: The included `mpris_widget` widget is a modified version, originally made by [streetturtle](https://github.com/streetturtle)

+- :warning: The included `battery-widget` is a modified version originally made by [berlam](https://github.com/berlam/awesome-upower-battery).
+Under the ISC License.

 And some inspiration / patches taken from these wonderful sources:

 - [streetturtle](https://github.com/streetturtle)